raysarosa/etl-bitcoin-pipeline/README.md

 1. **Extract**: Real-time BTC price is pulled from Coinbase API.
 2. **Transform**: The raw JSON is cleaned and formatted (value, currency, timestamp).
 3. **Load**: The data is saved into a PostgreSQL database (table created if not exists).
+4. **Visualize**: A Streamlit dashboard displays the latest Bitcoin price, timestamp and price variation (delta), with auto-refresh.

 ---